NMAA05010U Topology (Top)

 - Type of assessment

-- Continuous assessmentWritten examination, 3 hour under invigilationA complete evaluation of weekly work (weighted 50%) and a written 3 hour final exam with all aids (weighted 50%) constitute the basis for assessment.
-The course is passed if the sum of these scores constitutes a passing performance.
+- Continuous assessmentWritten examination, 3 hour under invigilationA complete evaluation of weekly work (weighted 50%) and a written 3 hour ‘closed-book’ final exam (weighted 50%) constitute the basis for assessment.

 - Marking scale